SumUp Promo Code 2026: Up to €70 Off Card Readers

 Does SumUp include a business account?

-Yes, SumUp offers an integrated business account with an IBAN, free incoming SEPA transfers and a Mastercard Business card.
-Your card takings are paid directly into this account.
-For more advanced features, compare Qonto or Revolut Business.
+Yes, SumUp offers a free integrated business account with a dedicated IBAN (issued in Ireland for French customers — a SEPA IBAN accepted throughout the EU), free incoming SEPA transfers and a free Mastercard Business card.
+Your card takings are paid straight into it.

 Does the SumUp reader require a commitment?